dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

   - The all-powerful FUMA..
 What exactly they do, nobody knows.

 # Characters
+## NRF
 - Paul Dalton
   - An NRF spy whose job is to pretend to work for ULTACO
+- Sean Kalshnikov Ermahgerd
+  - The most prominent NRF leader and financial backer
+- Charlie Furben
+  - An informant working for the NRF, also posing as an ULTACO freelancer
+- Samuel Jensen
+  - A preachy ideologist whose only purpose is to avert the public eye from the true purpose of the NRF

+## Others
 - Walther Simmons
   - The director of FUMA who constantly pops up in mysterious places and very calmy and arrogantly tries to kill the player
 - Laser Dong